-The General Powers That Have Historically Ruled Over Mankind: Barons, Churches, Kings, and Citizens
+The Powers That Have Historically Ruled Over Mankind: Barons, Churches, Kings, and Citizens

 Everyone knows, state religion used to be common in Sub-Roman Europe, and everyone knows Kings have historically ruled nations.
-Thus, we can correctly say, nation-states are typically ruled by Kings, and often have a state-religion which constitutes a ruling governmental body.
+Thus, we can say, nation-states are typically ruled by Kings, and often have a state religion which constitutes a ruling governmental body.

-We also know of a few exceptions to Kings and Churches ruling alone, such as “in the time of hunter and gatherers“, in Athens’ Democracy, in the Romans’ Republic, and in the post-Revolution western Republics like America and Britain.
-In each instance “the people” ruled to some extent, either by their own right (in the state of nature), or directly to some extent at certain times in Athens and Rome, or via elected governors as it is in the modern west (rather than the King or bloodlines deciding “who rules”, these people had / have a form of democracy, even in cases where power was limited by class).
+We also know of a few exceptions to Kings and Churches ruling alone, such as “in the time of hunter and gatherers,” in Athens’ Democracy, in the Romans’ Republic, and in the post-Revolution western Republics like America and Britain.
+In each instance, “the people” ruled to some extent.
+They may have ruled by their own right in the state of nature, or directly to some extent at certain times in Athens and Rome.
+At times they ruled through elected governors as it is in the modern West.
+Rather than the King or bloodline deciding “who rules,” these people had a form of democracy, even in cases where power was limited by class.

 Barons are those who come to power by wealth.
-In modern day they are called the 1%, Marx called them the bourgeoisie, they were called oligarchs in Solon’s Constitution in reference to their pre-Solonic plutocracy, in Rome they were called patricians, and in Revolutionary France they were called the Second Estate.
-They are a ruling class who does not rule by political power (or by political power alone at least), but by wealth.
+In the modern day, they are called the 1%.
+Marx called them the bourgeoisie.
+They were called oligarchs in Solon’s Constitution in reference to their pre-Solonic plutocracy.
+They were called patricians in Rome, and in Revolutionary France, they were called the Second Estate.
+Barons are a ruling class who do not rule by political power or at least by that alone.
+They rule through their wealth.

 Dismissing Barons is akin to discussing America without speaking of corporations and K Street, it paints only a partial picture.

 TIP: Plato postulated different natural classes of citizens existed in a state.
 See the closely related metaphor contained in Plato’s Republic.
 See also a discussion of historic rulers and classes in Democracy In America by Alexis de Tocqueville.